 What advice can you offer VARs and MSPs who will sell gift or prepaid card solutions?

-Zeigler: There are three things:
+Zeigler: There are two things:

 - Talk with your vendors and understand the alternative payments options that are available to you now and what’s on the roadmap.
 Provide guidance based on merchant feedback and create a collaborative relationship to ensure you’re meeting your merchant clients’ needs.